Finding the perfect coffee machine for your particular needs can be like finding a needle in a haystack, there are such a huge number of options!

 DeLonghi sent this to me a while back, to review, and to be honest, I wasn’t expecting to be overly impressed given the price of this machine, but I was shown wrong.

-This is among the benefits of buying a machine from a firm like DeLonghi, they’re enormous, they sell more espresso machines than any other manufacturer, and they spend over 40 million Euros per year in product development – so this is a company who has the resources to improve their machines over time.
+This is among the benefits of buying a machine from a firm like DeLonghi, they’re enormous, they sell more espresso coffee machines than any other manufacturer, and they spend over 40 million Euros per year in product development – so this is a company who has the resources to improve their machines over time.

 If you want to read about this machine in a little bit more detail then this post will help: